Pre-Kindergarten, Miss Kaylie Berrett

 - Practice one-to-one counting.
 I try to incorporate counting anywhere and everywhere I can.
 Put focuse on touching each item you count.

 - Practice writing their name and other letters!
-We write our name everyday in Pre-K but any extra help over the summer will give them a leg up next year!
+We write our name everyday in Pre-K but any extra help at home will help them this year and next!

 - Did I mention how awesome reading is?